 Hollins Grundy Primary School has excellent safeguarding procedures embedded to ensure that all students, staff and visitors have a safe environment.
 The school does have wheelchair access but the school would need to review any application on a case by case basis to determine whether we could accommodate a child's needs even after reasonable adjustments.
-There are several disabled access toilets on site.
+There is a disabled toilet on site, with appropriate changing facilities.

-The school has all classrooms fitted with projectors interactive whiteboards.
+The school has all classrooms fitted with interactive boards.
 Students with both audial and visual impairment are taught at the school and their needs are met on an individual needs basis in liaison with the Bury Sensory Needs Team.